 - When stopping at a red light or stop sign, drivers must stop at the stop bar and not block the crosswalk.

 There are also many bicyclists in Cambridge.
+Click here learn how to coexist with bicyclists on our roads, and why it's important.
 There are three important practices to keep in mind:

 - Always look before opening your car door!
-Besides hurting a bicyclists, you should note that within the City of Cambridge, it is illegal to open your car door into a cyclists and is punishable by law.
+Besides hurting a bicyclist, you should note that within the City of Cambridge, it is illegal to open your car door into a cyclist and is punishable by law.
 Click here for a poster.

 - Make safe turns: always look over your right shoulder before making a right turn!
 Click here for a poster.

 - Don't park in bike lanes!
 Click here for a poster.

 For more information